ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 Introduction
 ============

-NeuroPipe is a framework for reproducible fMRI research projects.
-It's optimized for projects composed of within-subjects analyses that are mainly identical, which are combined into an across-subject analysis.
-If this describes the structure of your project, using NeuroPipe will make it simple for you to run complex analyses that can be reproduced entirely by running a single command.
-This simplifies the task of ensuring your analysis is bug-free, by letting you easily make a fix and test it.
-And, it allows others to re-run your analysis to verify your work is correct, or to build upon your project once you've finished it.
+NeuroPipe is a framework for reproducible fMRI analysis projects with FSL.
+It's designed for group (across-subjects) analyses built on top of within-subjects analyses that are mainly identical.
+If this (or a subset of it) describes your project, NeuroPipe will help you implement your analyses and run them with a single command.
+This simplifies debugging, by letting you quickly make a fix and test it.
+And, it lets others re-run your analysis to verify your work is correct, or to build upon your project once you've finished it.

-This tutorial will walk you through using NeuroPipe for a within-subjects analysis on one subject, that we will then repeat for a second subject to demonstrate how NeuroPipe facilitates these sorts of analyses with minimal redundant code and effort.
-For our example analysis, we fit a GLM to data collected while subjects viewed blocks of scene images and face images, in order to locate the PPA region in these subjects.
+This tutorial walks you through using NeuroPipe for a within-subjects analysis on one subject, repeating that analysis for a second subject, and then running a group analysis across both of these subjects.
+For our example analysis, we fit a GLM to data collected while subjects viewed blocks of scene images and face images, in order to locate the PPA in these subjects.

 Prerequisites
 -------------

-NeuroPipe is built on top of UNIX commands and BASH scripts.
-If you're unfamiliar with those, you may find this tutorial confusing.
+NeuroPipe is built with UNIX commands and BASH scripts.
+If you're unfamiliar with those, this tutorial may confuse you.
 Invest some time into learning UNIX and shell scripting; it will yield good returns.
-A good book to start with is `Unix Third Edition: Visual Quickstart Guide`_, which you can read for free online if you're at Princeton.
+Try starting with `Unix Third Edition: Visual Quickstart Guide`_, which you can read for free online if you're at Princeton.

 .. _`Unix Third Edition: Visual Quickstart Guide`: http://proquest.safaribooksonline.com/0321442458